dstore-dbap/LumberMill/docs/source/modules/parser.rst

 Urlencode or decode an event field and extract url parameters.

+If no target field is supplied, it will overrite the source field with the parsed date dictionary.

 | **action**:  Either encode or decode data.
 | **source_field**:  Event field to en/decode.
 | **target_field**:  Event field to update with en/decode result.
 If not set source will be replaced.